JoshuaOhYQ/etc2073/docs/index.md

 # Artificial Intelligence with Python: Notes & Projects
 _By Joshua Oh_

-This repository serves as my personal documentation of notes, learnings, and experiments in **Artificial Intelligence (AI) using Python**.
-It covers:
+This repository serves as a personal documentation of my notes, learnings, and experiments in Artificial Intelligence (AI) using Python.
+It covers key concepts, algorithms, and practical implementations in Machine Learning (ML) and other AI techniques.

-- Key concepts and algorithms
-- Practical implementations in Machine Learning (ML)
-- Various AI techniques and approaches

-I've also included **hands-on projects** developed during my free time, showcasing applications of:
+Additionally, I’ve included several hands-on projects developed during my free time, showcasing applications of ML models, neural networks, and other AI approaches.
+These projects reflect my exploration of real-world problem-solving using Python’s AI / ML ecosystem.
-- ML models
-- Neural networks
-- Other AI approaches

-These projects demonstrate real-world problem-solving using Python's AI/ML ecosystem.

-*Feel free to explore, learn, and contribute!*
+Feel free to explore, learn, and contribute!

 <div class="grid cards" markdown>